Timmlion/Timmlion/README.md

-I am a self-taught programmer driven by passion, caffeine... oh, and as it turns out, a dash of ADHD.
+I am a self-taught programmer driven by passion, caffeine.

+You can check some of my projects on https://adamsiwek.pl